namdaoduy/react_app_template/README.md

 So we'll have 3 files for 3 env `local`, `development`, `production`.
 Look inside each file:

-- `base.js`: here we have all configs that applied for all environments
+- `base.js`: here we have all configs that will apply to all environments
 ```js
 const baseConfig = {
   appName: 'react_app_template',